railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Configurable Bills of Materials
 --------------------------------

-In Open ERP you can define several Bills of Materials for the same product.
+In Open ERP you can define several bills of materials for the same product.
 In fact you can have several manufacturing methods or several approved raw materials for a given product.
-You'll see in the following section that the manufacturing procedure (the routing) is attached to the Bill of Materials, so the choice of Bill of Materials implicitly includes the operations to make it.
+You'll see in the following section that the manufacturing procedure (the routing) is attached to the Bill of Materials, so the choice of bill of materials implicitly includes the operations to make it.

-Once several Bill of Materials have been defined for a particular product it's necessary to have a system to enable Open ERP to select one of them for use.
-By default the Bill of Materials with the lowest sequence number is selected by the system.
+Once several bills of materials have been defined for a particular product you need to have a system to enable Open ERP to select one of them for use.
+By default the bill of materials with the lowest sequence number is selected by the system.

 To gain more control over the process during the sale or procurement, you can use **properties**.
-The menu :menuselection:`Production Management --> Configuration --> Properties` enables you to define properties, which can be defined arbitrarily to help you select a Bill of Materials when you have a choice of BoMs.
+The menu :menuselection:`Production Management --> Configuration --> Properties` enables you to define properties, which can be defined arbitrarily to help you select a bill of materials when you have a choice of BoMs.

 .. note:: Properties